|

 four or five were terrific.

-We'd say Washington State has, as a wine industry, arrived.
-And it has a
+We said, then, that Washington State had, as a wine industry, arrived.

 high-priced bottles which we feel are worthy of their lofty price tags.